jroesch/jroesch.github.io/_posts/2013-06-08-Scala-for-Rubyists-Part-One.markdown

 layout: post
 title: Scala for Rubyists (Part One)
 ---
+You might have seen a dozen posts about why *you* should care about new language X or Y, and you might find yourself asking:

 ## Why should you care about Scala?
-You should care because Scala has many properties that make it attractive to developers.
+Because Scala has many properties that make it attractive to developers.
 With that said it is not necesarily a cure-all or the "one true language".
-Though having worked in a few different contexts: academia, a startup, school, open source, I've found the langauge to be one of the first tools I reach for.
-There are a few reasons for this:
+Having worked in different contexts: academia, a startup, school, open source, I've found the langauge to be one of the first tools I reach for.
+There are a few reasons why, Scala is:

 - concise
 - scalable (wrt to the language and its abstractions)
 - fast
 - productive
 - mature
-- build tools
+- well tooled
-- corectness
+- correct

-On top of these advantages, Scala has one of the most advanced type systems around, allowing one to encode very powerful abstractions(which we will talk about it later parts).
-I believe that a advanced type system allows a measure of productivity and safety not found in many other languages.
-Many people love dynamic languages for their developer productivity.
+As well as these advantages, Scala has a very advanced type systems, allowing one to encode very powerful abstractions, and invariants.
+A powerful type system allows a  measure of productivity and safety not found in many languages.
+Many people love dynamic languages for their developer productivity, decrying the old statically typed languages.
 Although beloved by programmers these languages have away traded safety and performance for developer happiness.

-In regards to you might say, "That isn't true, look at all these great JIT's like PyPy, and Rubinius.
+You might be saying, "That isn't true, look at all these great JIT's like PyPy, and Rubinius.
 Dynamic languages can be fast too!".
-Yes, they can be faster then they have been in the past, but JITs are not a silver bullet.
-I've heard many people  post non-truths like "Dynamic Languages aren't inherently slow.", which is not true.
-Adaptability comes at a price of specificity.
-Static languages have a whole set of properties that allow compilers to generate faster code, most JIT optimizations attempt to hopefully type a subset of your dynamic language enabling the compiler to generate very static code.

-Crafting these optimizations is especially difficult in languages like JavaScript, its optimization is one of the core topics of my research group, everyone of us can attest to how difficult JavaScript is to reason about and optimize, many of these things are also issues in Ruby, and Python(think eval).
+Their performance is getting better and better, but JITs are not a silver bullet.
+JITs can only do so much before their overhead out weighs their performance increases.
+At the same time coming up with novel JIT operations is really hard espeically especially difficult in languages like JavaScript.
+Optimization of it is one of the core topics of my research group, and everyone of us can attest to how difficult JavaScript is to reason about and optimize, many of these things are also issues in Ruby, and Python (like eval).

 At the same time, there are some awesome things built in these languages.
-I would argue frameworks like Rails are the *best* at doing *easy* and *fast* development on the web.
+There is a middle ground in which type infered languages exist.
+They bring the productivity gains offered by dynamic languages with greater safety.
+Being statically typed there are some great performance wins as well.

-If you are a company running a rapidly growing web service you may be running into trouble scaling to your users.
-The canonical example of this would be Twitter.
-Since running into many scaling issues(circa 2007), they have moved most of their backend into Scala.
+Let's suppose that you are running a rapidly growing web service.
+You have recently moved out of the early startup phase and are running analytics.
+You have recently grown in size and are having trouble scaling.
+The canonical example of this is Twitter.
+They began running into many scaling issues(circa 2007), and began moving pieces to Scala.
+In the intervening years they have moved a large chunk of their backend into Scala.
 This has paid off and allowed them to handle the massive load that events like the 2012 presidential election create.
-You don't need to be Twitter's size to run into scaling problems though.
-One of my main goals this summer will be helping fix some scaling problems at much, much smaller company.
+You don't need to be Twitter's size to run into scaling problems.
-You could have a host of scaling problems due to the nature of Ruby, such as concurrency.

 *What do you do?*